TomWesley/Buying-Lower-Smarter/README.md

 The stock model answers a burning question many of us have had, what would happen if I simply bought the biggest loser in the stock market every day and held it?
 It's such a simple way to think about "buying the dip", but let's see what the data has to say.
 Since there are genuine risk concerns with buying some of the more obscure stocks on the market, we've isolated the analysis to just look at the S&P 500.

-This document will go through the methodology and corresponding cod for the model that runs this daily job and makes the recommendations.
+This document will go through the methodology and corresponding code for the model that runs this daily job and makes the recommendations.

 ## Results/Takeaways